 Failing to advocate for a specialized teacher, Chan says there’s training on how to incorporate music into the classroom.
 Some teachers follow their passion in designing classes—one of Chan’s colleagues teaches history but is also an avid guitar player.
 He’s developed a course on the history of rock and roll.

 He also does what he can to make it easier for students to take music—like holding classes during lunch or after school.
-(In exchange, he takes off another period).
+(In exchange, he takes off another period.)
 Although Chan prefers to teach during regular hours, he believes in a well-rounded education for all.
-“If I can give them the opportunity to choose both compulsory courses and music with a flexible timetable, then I’m ok with that.”
+“If I can give them the opportunity to choose both compulsory courses and music with a flexible timetable, then I’m ok with that,” he says.

 Most boards have been offering music programming in addition to the curriculum for years—like pairing teachers with composers who teach classes how to use “found” sound.
 By encouraging students to explore musical traditions from many cultures, they are not only promoting music but cross-cultural understanding.